momarin/The-Book-with-Bootstrap/readme.txt

 # Project Net Ninja Pro - the book with Bootstrap 5.3.5

+# This project aims to combine most of the Bootstrap 5 components into a single webpage.

 # Characteristics:
 - Every grid goes into a container;
 - Installing Bootstrap via npm;